tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 }
 ```

-If you didn't set any predicate, the fetch request will be to fetch all notes.
 Learning predicate will be another topic for another day.
 If you want to learn, you may refer to [the](https://developer.apple.com/documentation/foundation/nspredicate) [documentation](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/Predicates/Articles/pSyntax.html), [guide](https://nshipster.com/nspredicate/) and [cheatsheet](https://academy.realm.io/posts/nspredicate-cheatsheet/).

-You could also call [`fetchRequest.execute()`](https://developer.apple.com/documentation/coredata/nsfetchrequest/1640594-execute), which will automatically use the context associated on the current thread.
+You could also call [`fetchRequest.execute()`](https://developer.apple.com/documentation/coredata/nsfetchrequest/1640594-execute) directly, which will automatically use the context associated to the current thread.
 Not recommended unless you are sure of the threads.

 ### Update